 An account by Nigel Williams of the history of the museum, its founder, and some personal childhood memories.

 A walk exploring Nature’s bounty in early Autumn at Selsdon Wood.
 Meet at 10:00 in the car park at Selsdon Wood, Old Farleigh Road, Selsdon.
 TQ357615 CR2 8QF.
-Led by Jane McLauchlin and Malcolm Jennings, in conjunction with Surrey Wildlife Trust.
+Led by Jane McLauchlin and Malcolm Jennings.

 Keston Common, led by Paul Sowan.
 Meet at The Fox at Keston at 14:00.
 Directions to The Fox – bus 119 from Croydon then bus 146 from Hayes ‘The George’.